graphsense/graphsense-dashboard/README.md

 ## Color configuration

-You can map tag categories to colors in `./config/categoryColors.yaml`.
+You can map tag concepts to colors in `./config/conceptsColors.yaml`.
 The file itself contains hints on the format.

 This file is deployed as is.
 You can easily replace it at runtime in the